jrief/django-formset/docs/source/single-form.rst

 ==========================

 Working with a native Django form, presumably is the most frequent use case.
-Here we add an instantiation of that form to the `rendering context`_.
+Here we add an instance of that form to the `rendering context`_.
 Then that form instance is rendered using the special template tag ``render_form``.
-The template responsible for rendering shall be written
+The template responsible for rendering shall be written as:
-as:

 .. _rendering context: https://docs.djangoproject.com/en/stable/ref/templates/api/#playing-with-context

 .. code-block:: django
+	:caption: form.html

 	{% load render_form from formsetify %}

 	<django-formset endpoint="{{ request.path }}" csrf-token="{{ csrf_token }}">
-	  {% render_form form field_classes="mb-2" form_classes="rounded-xl" %}
+	  {% render_form form "tailwind" field_classes="mb-2" form_classes="rounded-xl" %}
 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>